4SAnalyticsnModelling/AFFIRM.jl/README.md

 ## AFFIRM.jl parallel runs
 If you want to take advantage of Julia multithreading for parallel computations with AFFIRM.jl, start your Julia REPL as follows:
 <br>
-<br> For Windows - open your julia from command prompt as the following example:
+<br> For Windows - start Julia from command prompt as the following example:
 ```
 C:\Users\[your username]\Local\App\Julia-[version]\bin\julia --threads 10 (you can put whatever the maximum number of threads your machine supports)
 ```
-<br> For MacOS - open your julia from terminal as the following example:
+<br> For MacOS - start Julia from terminal as the following example:
 ```
 /Applications/Julia-[version].app/Contents/Resources/julia/bin/julia --threads 10 (you can put whatever the maximum number of threads your machine supports)
 ```